Excessive Hours or Taken More Than Twice

 - 45 semester credit hours above the number of semester credit hours required for completion of the degree program.
 Students who enrolled for the first time in a Texas public institution of higher education from the 1999 fall semester through the 2006 summer semester

 - What happens when I change my major?

 Students are held to the limit for the degree plan in which they enrolled

 - How can I find out how many hours I have?

 - Students requesting an exact total of all hours attempted must sign a FERPA Authorization Release Form – Excessive Credit Hours giving the Texas Higher Education Coordinating Board (THECB) permission to release information to the Registrar’s Office.
 THECB is the state agency that keeps track of all hours from all Texas schools attended

-- Please contact the Registrar’s Office, at 936-294-1040, for the FERPA Authorization Release Form – Excessive Credit Hours request
+- Please contact the Provost’s Office, at 936-294-1006, for the FERPA Authorization Release Form – Excessive Credit Hours request

 - What can I do if I have exceeded my credit hour limit?